citra-emu/citra-web/site/content/entry/citra-progress-report-2023-h2/index.md

 The only entirely correct solution to this problem would be to emulate the target floating point number in software, which is the only way to perfectly match the console results.
 However in practice this is extremely impractical.
 Not only would the code become much more complex, but also much slower to boot.
 So GPUCode picked the next best option: defining a small epsilon value around clip plane zero to flush these depth values to zero, thereby avoiding the clipping.
 The epsilon value was selected based on the affected games and hardware experimentation.
 Clipping problems are defeated and the world has been saved!
-I, too, would be shocked if the screen was cut in half.

 As a side note, if you’ve used Citra before, you’ve likely come across the “Accurate Multiplication” setting in the advanced graphics tab.
 If you thought that setting may be related, you are correct.
 The general recommendation for that is to leave it disabled unless a specific game requires it.
 As the helpful tooltip will also tell you, the setting exists because of differences in behaviour of floating point multiplication between your computer and the 3DS.
 Differences that are very expensive to account for.